devmrfitz/media-master/README.md

 # Media Master

-Welcome to Media Master, a tool for managing media files.
+Welcome to Media Master, a tool for managing media files built using Courier and Azure Functions.
 It is a simple utility that allows performing common tasks on media files in an asynchronous manner, so that you can focus on your work without being interrupted by the heavy lifting.

 ## Usage